Founder & CEO of Atlas Mobility. Inventor & Creator of Poki Yoki. Building the thesis behind Accelerate Robotics.

 Atlas Mobility is a Total Mobility Solution — trained mobility technicians embedded within care teams, FDA-cleared hardware for real-time patient monitoring, and software dashboards that track every turn, every lift, every movement.
 We operate 24/7 inside 45+ hospital systems nationwide.

-Across a 32-hospital system over 7 years, Atlas reduced lost workdays by 94% (14,912 → 874), cut annual substitution costs from $13.5M to $810K, and dropped patient handling claims by 44%.
+Across a 32-hospital system over 7 years, Atlas reduced lost workdays by 94% (14,912 → 874), cut annual substitution costs by $12.7 million ($13.5M → $810K), and dropped patient handling claims by 44%.
 In one facility, HAPI incidence fell 61% in two years.

 We don't sell equipment and leave.
 We embed our people inside yours.
 With CMS expanding mandatory eCQM reporting on pressure injuries and 13 states now with SPH legislation, the regulatory landscape is tightening.
 Hospitals need a partner, not a product.
 That's Atlas.

 Behind-the-scenes drone tour